What are Value-Based Sales & Pricing?

 In the simplest terms it is identifying value drivers (customer pain) and crafting a proposal linking those drivers to your organization’s core strengths (what you are selling).

 Before you can start the investigative process, you need to understand what you are selling.
-Here is what you are not selling; the product(s) and/or service(s) in your catalog or on your website.
-If the item has a SKU to enter, it is not what you are selling.
-While some sales are based on feature/benefit, it is too small a percentage to really move the needle.
-Each competitive product or service is going to have pro’s and con’s which even out in any statistically relevant sample size.
+Here is what you are not selling; the product(s) or service(s) in your catalog or website.
+If the item has an SKU to enter, it is not what you are selling.
+While feature/benefit secures some sales, it is too small a percentage to move the needle.
+Each competitive product or service will have pros and cons, which even out in any statistically relevant sample size.
 The answer is:

 - Take notes

 - Listen deeply enough to consider what’s behind the pain